What is Teach First’s Training Programme Nomination?

 This year, schools have faced a variety of recruitment challenges and we’ve received an extraordinary demand for new trainee teachers.
 We wanted to do more to support schools to recruit teachers with great potential, which is why we took the exciting step of launching an Autumn Institute start date for our 2022 Training Programme.
 This means after a five-week initial training course starting on 12 September, the trainees will be in the classroom by the end of October.

-Autumn intake trainees will be part of our 2022 Training Programme, joining peers who joined Summer Institute and all elements of the programme, including a fully funded Post Graduate Diploma in Education and Leadership (PGDE) will be the same.
+Autumn intake trainees will be part of our 2022 Training Programme, joining peers who joined Summer Institute and all elements of the programme, including a fully funded postgraduate certificate in education (PGCE) will be the same.
 What’s more, we’re offering a £1000 reduction to the school fees making it more affordable for schools to recruit and train new teachers through this route.

 Schools interested in nominating an individual can make an initial enquiry online and then a member of our School Partnership team will be in touch to confirm to assist with the nomination process.
 We recommend nominating a trainee by the 28 July 2022.
 If you miss this date, but know there is a member of your support staff or an individual who is connected to your school – e.g. a school governor or mentor – who has the potential to train via this route, we will consider applications on a case-by-case basis up until early August.